lyon-fnal/devenv/vscode-docker.md

 }
 ```

 Note that there may be other entries in the file.
+You should restart the VSCode window after this making this change (bring up the command palette with Command-Shift-P and choose `Developer: Reload Window`).

 ## 2.2.
 Add extensions to your container VSCode